zac-garby/siphon/README.md

-# db
+# Siphon DB

-db is a NoSQL database with a straightforward and powerful query syntax.
+Siphon is a NoSQL database with a straightforward and powerful query syntax.
 Querying is done using _selectors_ - here are a few:

 ```ruby
 # Get a list of the friends of user no. 5